joaovitorsilvestre/nodejs-examples/README.md

-# What is this and why i did it
+# This is an structure ready to build your own stuff
 I came from Django where login, sessions, database is all already configured for you.
 So, I use this repo to add things that I'm testing and using.